-Article II: Keeping in mind this impacts several articles and proposes a new one.
-It amends Article II and it adds the Plans Village District at the bottom of the table in the packet and it would be just adding the name to the district.
+Article II: Keep in mind that this proposal amends several articles and proposes a new one.
+It amends Article II and it adds the Plains Village District at the bottom of the table in the packet and it would be just adding the name to the district.
 Under Section G is a new proposed section and describes the district in a big picture wise.
 The Plains Village District is based on zoning that is focused on protecting the character of Boscawen's built environment so that it blends in and is compatible with the surrounding land uses, architecture, and physical form.
 The District implements the Town's master plan vision for the area and supports the results of community input regarding the District.
-This zoning district is intended to reinforce the historic development pattern of the District, and provide a range of defined standards for the site development and buildings that preserve the character of the District.
+This zoning district is intended to reinforce the historic development pattern of the District, and provide a range of defied standards for the site development and buildings that preserve the character of the District.
 The District is intended to promote an appropriately scaled mix of uses including shopfronts, restaurants and upper story residences and offices as well as civic uses, commercial enterprises, and residential.

-Article IV; The Table of Uses, specifies the uses that are permitted by right, by Special Exception, by Conditional Use Permit, or are prohibited.
+Article IV; The Table of Uses, specifies the uses that are permitted by right Special Exception, are permitted by Special Exception, are permitted by Conditional Use Permit or are prohibited.
 Examples were given to the public and explanations.
 Questions from the public were asking why we'd want to make such a large expansion.
-Boundaries may be changed if they want.
+They were told they may change the boundaries if they want.